How to make soft boiled eggs? Bring a pot of water to a gentle boil, then lower the eggs into the water and boil them for exactly 5 minutes.

 The secret?
 Lowering the uncooked egg into gently boiling water, rather than placing a room temperature egg in cold water and bringing it to a boil.

 Once you place the egg in the boiling water, all it takes is 5 minutes of gentle boiling and the egg is ready.
-Thick yet gooey yolk, creamy white – it’s the perfect soft boiled egg!
+Thick yet gooey yolk, creamy white – perfection!

 How to serve soft boiled eggs

-To keep this low carb, I serve soft boiled eggs with toasted and sliced low carb English muffin.
+In the past, I would have served them with toast or with thick slices of crusty bread.
+Alas, those are no longer options for me.
+So to stay within my low carb diet, I like to serve these eggs with toasted and sliced low carb English muffin.
 Another great keto way to enjoy them is to dip crispy oven-baked bacon (or microwave bacon) in the runny yolks.

 Are soft boiled eggs safe?